boyyyyyy19/Roblox-FFlag-Optimizer_RCO/README.md

 ## Overview

-The Roblox Performance Optimizer is a batch script designed to enhance the performance of Roblox on various system configurations, ranging from legacy to high-end systems.
-This script automates the process of detecting your system's capabilities and applying optimized settings to improve the gaming experience.
+The Roblox Performance Optimizer is a batch script designed to enhance the performance of Roblox on Windows systems.
+It analyzes your system's capabilities and applies optimized settings to improve gameplay smoothness and visual quality based on your hardware configuration.

 ## Features

-- **Automatic System Detection**: Detects your system's RAM, CPU, GPU, OS version, DirectX support, and storage type.
-- **System Classification**: Classifies your system into categories such as ultra_legacy, legacy, low_end, mid_low, mid_range, high_mid, and high_end.
+- **Automatic System Analysis**: Detects GPU capabilities and system age to classify your system as "new" or "old".
-- **Optimized Configuration**: Applies tailored settings based on your system's classification to improve Roblox performance.
+- **Optimized Settings**: Applies tailored settings for target FPS, network packet size, texture quality, and anti-aliasing levels.
-- **Detailed Reporting**: Generates a detailed optimization report outlining the applied settings and system information.
+- **Configuration Report**: Generates a detailed report of the applied settings and system information.
-- **User-Friendly Interface**: Provides clear prompts and options for post-optimization actions.
+- **User-Friendly Interface**: Provides options to open the configuration folder, start Roblox, or view the optimization report after completion.

 ## Requirements

-- Windows Operating System
+- Windows operating system
-- Roblox installed on your system
+- Roblox installed on the system
+- Administrative privileges to run the script and apply settings

 ## Usage

-1. **Download the Script**: Save the script to a `.bat` file, for example, `RobloxOptimizer.bat`.
+1. **Download the Script**: Save the `RobloxPerformanceOptimizer.bat` script to a location on your computer.

-2. **Run the Script**: Double-click the `.bat` file to execute the script.
+2. **Run the Script**:
-3. **Follow the Prompts**: The script will guide you through the optimization process and provide options at the end.

-## Script Sections

-1. **Environment Preparation**: Sets up necessary directories and initializes logging.
-2. **Roblox Installation Detection**: Detects the latest Roblox version installed on your system.
-3. **System Capability Analysis**: Analyzes your system's hardware and software capabilities.
-4. **System Category Classification**: Classifies your system based on the detected capabilities.
-5. **Configuration Generation**: Generates and applies optimized settings based on the system classification.
-6. **Finalization**: Completes the optimization process and provides post-optimization options.

-## Configuration Files
+   - Right-click the script file and select "Run as administrator".

-- **ClientAppSettings.json**: Contains the optimized settings applied to Roblox.
+   - Follow the on-screen instructions to optimize Roblox performance.

-- **OptimizationReport.txt**: A detailed report of the applied settings and system information.
+3. **Review the Report**: After the optimization is complete, you can view the detailed report to see the applied settings and system information.

-## Troubleshooting
+## Important Notes

-If you encounter any issues after applying the optimizations:
-1. Delete the `ClientAppSettings.json` file.
+- **Backup Settings**: It is recommended to backup your current Roblox settings before running the optimizer.
+- **Compatibility**: The script is designed for Windows systems and may not work correctly on other operating systems.
-2. Launch Roblox normally to reset to default settings.
+- **Troubleshooting**: If you experience issues after applying the optimizations, you can delete the `ClientAppSettings.json` file in the Roblox configuration directory to reset to default settings.

-3. Edit the script to try a different optimization category.
+## Disclaimer

+This script is provided as-is, and the author is not responsible for any damages or issues that may arise from its use.
+Always ensure you have backups of important data before running automated scripts.

+## Contributions

+Contributions to improve the script are welcome.
+Please submit a pull request or open an issue for any bugs or feature requests.

 ## License

-This script is provided as-is without any warranty.
-Feel free to modify and distribute it as needed.

-## Contact

-For any questions or issues, please open an issue on the repository or contact the maintainer.
+This script is licensed under the MIT License.
+See the LICENSE file for more information.

 ---

-**Note**: Always back up your configuration files before running optimization scripts.
+Feel free to customize this `README.md` file to better fit your project's specific needs or add additional sections as necessary.